adyen-examples/build-your-own-payments-integration-adyen/README.md

-This module is finished when everything still works after the upgrades.
+This module is finished when all of the above still work after the upgrades.

 ## Contacting us